Discover the Top Medicare Advantage Plans Delaware Offers

 Think of this guide as a resource to help simplify the process.
 We’ll outline Delaware’s plan options, highlight Star Ratings, and walk through important considerations so you feel more confident in your choices.

-Understanding Medicare Advantage Coverage in Delaware
+Comparing Original Medicare and Medicare Advantage in Delaware

 While many people stay with Original Medicare (Parts A and B), a large share of beneficiaries choose Medicare Advantage instead.
 Often called Medicare Part C, these plans are offered by private insurance companies approved by Medicare and must include all the benefits of Original Medicare.